Native American tribes

 That means when you see a Choctaw word that ends in the letter "a," you have no way of knowing whether it really

 ends in a or in v.
-For example, the Choctaw word for bear, "oka," is actually pronounced "okv."
+For example, the Choctaw word for water, "oka," is actually pronounced "okv."

 But the word for lake, "okhata," truly is pronounced "okhata."